 This saliency issue is critical in times of lower information flow as well.
-While neither shuts down, there is an unnatural degree of noise, and occasionally dubious relationship, between first and second round contracts in political events on Intrade.
+While neither shuts down, there is an unnatural degree of noise, and occasionally dubious relationship, between first- and second-round contracts in political events on Intrade.
 The price of a candidate to win the general election divided by the price of the candidate to win the nomination is the conditional price of the candidate winning the elections should the candidate win the nomination.
 Figure 7 illustrates this noise by mapping this conditional price for Mitt Romney along with the contract for the Republican Party winning the general election.
 On a day-to-day basis, the underlying conditional value should be relatively stable, a similar magnitude of volatility to the party's contract, as the likelihood of nomination was stable from day to day, but it bounces around by several points.
-This is much more extreme on the bottom chart, which shows Newt Gingrich during the period when his likelihood of being the nominee was non-negligible.
+This is much more extreme on the bottom chart, which shows Newt Gingrich during the period when his likelihood of being the nominee was nonnegligible.
 This conditional value is a very important issue for political scientists and this volatility and noise makes it much harder to track with the precision needed to make strong inferences.

 A subtle inefficiency occurs with the imbalance in the bid and ask spread; the sum of asks is consistently further from one dollar than the sum of all bids.
-We see a similar pattern on several exchanges, including Betfair, Intrade, the Iowa Electronic Market, and even virtual exchanges like the Hollywood Stock Exchange [Pennock et al. 2001].
+We see a similar pattern on several exchanges, including Betfair, Intrade, the Iowa Electronic Market, and even virtual exchanges like the Hollywood Stock Exchange (Pennock et al., 2001).
 We conjecture this imbalance occurs because people better understand and thus prefer to buy shares rather than to short sell, exacerbated by the often-confusing ways that exchanges implement selling.
 For example, we sampled the contracts for the winning party in the 2012 election every day at noon from January 1, 2012 through September 30, 2012 and the sum of all bids was further from one dollar 100 times relative to 153 times for the sum of all asks.
 This imbalance is systematic and especially acute in times of rapid trading.
-For example, we captured 159 in-game snapshots for the Kansas and Ohio State game shown in Figure 6 and the sum of the asks is further from one 92 times.
+For example, we captured 159 in-game snapshots for the Kansas and Ohio State game shown in Fig. 6 and the sum of the asks is further from one 92 times.
 Like all of the within-market inefficiencies this becomes more extreme in times of high information flow.
-We show an illustrative example in Figure 8, where the marginal order book for the 2012 Indiana senate race the day after the Republican candidate said some controversial remarks in a debate.
+We show an illustrative example in Fig. 8, where the marginal order book for the 2012 Indiana senate race the day after the Republican candidate made controversial remarks in a debate.
 The bids are placed up to \$0.970 per \$1.00, but the asks linger at \$1.147.
+As a result, the average return on investment for selling is higher than for buying, even though the two operations are logically symmetric in a prediction market.